16 May 2013

 Your experience can also depend on your body type.
 If you’re carrying extra weight, you’ll generally have fewer problems with hot flashes and night sweats because fat tissue makes estrogen.
 However, you may experience more problems with symptoms that relate to estrogen dominance such as mood swings, decreased sex drive, fatigue and insomnia.

 There’s Good News and Bad

 The good news is that many of these symptoms can be managed with lifestyle changes and supplements.
 If your quality of life is being severely affected, hormone replacement is also an option.

 Now for the Bad News

 Many of my readers ask if this will go on forever.
-For most women, hormone levels will even out and symptoms will go away…but it could take a few years.
+For most women, hormone levels will even out and symptoms will go away…but it could take 5-10 years.
 For a small minority, symptoms CAN come and go well into old age, but this is not the norm.
 There’s no way to predict who gets what, although there is a genetic link between your experience and your mom’s.
 So, if you can, ask her about what she experienced.

 Love up Your Lifestyle

 The best place to start managing your symptoms is by making lifestyle changes.
 You don’t have to do them all at once.
 Take a baby step approach!
 Pick one to work on and move on to another as your new habits become part of what you do.

 - Exercise (manages cortisol which improves estrogen/progesterone ratio)